eoeair/jupyter/README.md

 ### List of images that are currently being built
 * Base: benchmarking against the jupyter official minimal-notebook image
     * Description
-        1. Upstream has switched to `debian:bookworm-slim`
+        1. Upstream has switched to `debian:trixie-slim`
         2. Sudo is added for passwordless use.
 In scenarios with high security requirements, do not allow privilege escalation
         3. Provided packages: .zip extraction
 * Python: Supports Python